 - Wonderful text to learn more about the intersection of abnormal psychology and criminality

-- By learning more about abnormal psychology, you deepen your general understanding of “normal” people and psycholgy
+- By learning more about abnormal psychology, you deepen your general understanding of “normal” people and psychology

 - Deep reflections on the intersection between psychopathy, illnesses, the judicial system and the law

-The Psychopath Whisperer is not only highly informational, but also extremely captivating.
+It is not only highly informative, but also extremely captivating.

-At times I just sat listening to the book as you would to to a great triller or novel.
+At times I just sat listening to the book as you would listen to a great triller or novel.

-Highy recommended to anyone studying psychology, psychiatry and, of course, to anyone researching psychopathy or woking with inmates.
+Highly recommended to anyone studying psychology and human behavior, psychiatry, and, of course, to anyone researching psychopathy or working with inmates.